Aculeasis/rhvoice-proxy/README.md

 **Threads mode and threads > 1 causes a segmentation faults or may return corrupted data**
 - **lib_path** or **RHVOICELIBPATH**: Path to RHVoice library.
 Default `libRHVoice.so` in Linux, `libRHVoice.dylib` in macOS and `RHVoice.dll` in Windows.
 - **data_path** or **RHVOICEDATAPATH**: Path to folder, containing voices and languages folders.
 Default `/usr/local/share/RHVoice`.
+- **config_path**: Path to folder, contain RHVoice.conf in linux and RHVoice.ini in windows.
+Default `/usr/local/etc/RHVoice`.
 - **resources** or **RHVOICERESOURCES**: A list of paths to language and voice data.
 It should be used when it is not possible to collect all the data in one place.
 Default `[]`.
 - **lame_path** or **LAMEPATH**: Path to `lame`, optional.
 Lame must be present for `mp3` support.
 Default `lame`.
 - **opus_path** or **OPUSENCPATH**: Path to `opusenc`, optional.
 File must be present for `opus` support.
 Default `opusenc`.